gregbg218/DSA/Dynamic Programming(Knapsack)/template.md

 The key idea in dynamic programming is to store the solutions to subproblems in a table and use these solutions to avoid redundant computations.
 This is often referred to as the "memoization" or "bottom-up" approach.
 It contrasts with the more straightforward but potentially less efficient "naive" recursive approach.

+So DP also uses the base condition or initialization to get the final solution.